ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 After receiving the helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).

-The leader MAY make multiple aggregate-share requests for a given batch interval and aggregation parameter and MUST get the same result each time.

 After issuing an aggregate-share request for a given batch interval, it is an error for the leader to issue any more aggregate or aggregate-init requests for additional reports in the batch interval.
 These reports will be rejected by helpers as